openactive/feed-normaliser/docs/stage/download-raw-data.md

 `$ node ./src/bin/download-raw.js`

-It can be stopped at any time and it will not leave the database in a bad state or lose too much work.
+It can be stopped at any time and it will not leave the database in a bad state.
+Only records being processed at that particular moment in time would be lost.

 When restarted it will pick up where it left off.